ljwobker/jumpstamper/README.md

 `-ovr, --overlay_prof` : (*optional*) a profile that describes what various overlay elements (such as the counter/clock, the jump name, the team name, etc.) are present, their parameters (color, size, etc.) and where they are overlaid on the video.
 These are a combination of script parameters as well as options that are fed to the various ffmpeg filters.

 `-enc, --encoder_prof` : (*optional*)  (*advanced users*) an encoder profile is a set of options used to encode/transcode the video file.
 This includes things like the output resolution, the output quality, and the output codec.
+A `quick` profile is included specifically for things like testing and stamping.

 `-an, --annotation` : (*optional*, default=None) the string to use for the annotation block of the overlay.
 This could be something like the jump sequence, the team name, the videographer credits, etc.